Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 The Olympus OM-D E-M10 MKII with a special handgrip and a 14-150mm MKII lens.

-The Olympus E-M5 with its unique range of add-ons had a remarkable resemblance to the original OM-4 analog camera and converted many photographers to the M43 mirrorless segment.
+The Olympus E-M5, with its unique range of add-ons, had a remarkable resemblance to the OM-4 analog camera and converted many photographers to the M43 mirrorless segment.

 The E-M10 followed the E-M5 and received rave reviews.
 It quickly became as popular as the E-M5.
 Priced attractively, the E-M10 was very popular at half the price with the new 14-42mm EZ lens.
 It quickly became a first choice for those upgrading from compact or mobile phones.

-The E-M10 used a different shutter mechanism which helped.
-All new Olympus M43 cameras benefitted from these new and improved shutter units plus the new 0-second software fix.
+The E-M10 used a different shutter mechanism, which helped.
+All new Olympus M43 cameras benefited from these new and improved shutter units, plus the new 0-second software fix.

 The Olympus OM-D E-M10 MKI with a 25mm f1.4 Leica lens.